Kong/docs.konghq.com/app/enterprise/1.3-x/kong-kubernetes/install.md

 - **Kubernetes cluster**: You can use [Minikube](https://kubernetes.io/docs/setup/minikube/) or a [GKE](https://cloud.google.com/kubernetes-engine/) cluster.
 Kong is compatible with all distributions of Kubernetes.
 - **kubectl access**: You should have `kubectl` installed and configured to communicate to your Kubernetes cluster.
 - A valid Kong Enterprise License
+  * If you have a license, see https://docs.konghq.com/enterprise/latest/deployment/licensing/
+  * If you need a license, request a demo at https://konghq.com/request-demo/
+  * Or, try out Kong for Kubernetes Enterprise using a live tutorial at https://kubecon.konglabs.io/
 - [Kong Enterprise Docker registry access](https://github.com/Kong/kubernetes-ingress-controller-private/blob/kong-for-kubernetes/docs/deployment/k4k8s-enterprise.md#kong-enterprise-docker-registry-access)